stevana/pipelining-with-disruptor/README.md

   ...
 ```

-The `deploy` function for the fanout combinator can now avoid copying:
+The `deploy` function for the fan-out combinator can now avoid copying:

 ```haskell
 deploy :: (HasRB a, HasRB b) => P a b -> RB a -> IO (RB b)